jghyde/salive/sites/all/modules/contrib/social_share_counter/README.txt

 2. Enable the Social Share Counter module at admin/build/modules.
 3. Set the access Social Share Counter permissions for authenticated users at admin/user/permissions.
-4. Download Ssarrre library to sites/all/libraries.
-5. Rename the folder to sharrre.